zach-vanzura/Pac-Man/README.md

 # How to run our program:
 - Run my_flask.py.
 From there you can click the "play" button within the webpage which will allow you to play the game.
+- Or, clone the repo, making sure you have all the necessary packages, and run `$ python3 pacman.py` from the command line in the directory that contains all the necessary files.

 # Overview of "final-spring-start-point":
-- test.py contains the logic of the game and brings all the individual pieces (pacman, ghosts, pellets, tiles, fruit, etc.) together.
+- pacman.py contains the logic of the game and brings all the individual pieces (pacman, ghosts, pellets, tiles, fruit, etc.) together.
 - tile.py creates the tile objects that the map is composed of.
 - my_flask.py holds the python flask and is designed in index.html which is stored in the "templates" folder.
 - pacman_store.db holds the database where the player score are kept.